University of Glasgow Courses

 Joe Wilson, MSc Mus Studs 2014, delivers MUSE tour for 2015 recruits.

 Having first been piloted with the Arts College Graduate School in 2011-12, the Hunterian Associates Programme is now well established as our primary public engagement programme for postgraduate researchers from all disciplines.

 Through this innovative programme PGR students apply to join us as ‘Hunterian Associates’ with a view to contributing and participating in our public programme.
 Students propose and develop object-centred or themed studies relating to their individual research interests, drawing inspiration from the University's collections (including The Hunterian and the univeristy's Archives and Special Collections services). their projects involve in a range of public engagement activities, from gallery and outreach events to web pages and blogs.

 A list of projects to date can be found here.

 The Hunterian contributes content and provides access to collections in support of the following course programmes:

-The Hunterian also hosts a programme of Day Events for the Centre for Open Studies in association with its Public Programme and special exhibitions.
-Visit the Centre for Open Studies website for details.
+The Hunterian also hosts a programme of day events for the University of Glasgow's Short Courses programme in association with its public programme and special exhibitions.
+Visit the Short Courses website for details.

-The Centre for Open Studies also offers a range of courses for adults on a range of subjects.
-Download brouchures.
+Short Courses also offers a range of courses for adults on a range of subjects.
+Request Short Courses brochure.